A brief history of PayPal

 Limitations of using PayPal for your esports bets

-Before you set up your PayPal account to enjoy some esports betting, we should warn you that not all esports betting sites accept PayPal just yet.
-Whilst most of the larger bookmakers allow you to make deposits and withdrawals with PayPal, if you go to more specialist esports betting sites like Betspawn, EGB.com or GG.Bet, then you won’t be able to use PayPal to add funds to your account.
+Before you set up your PayPal account to enjoy some esports betting, we should warn you that not all the best esports betting sites accept PayPal just yet.
+Whilst most of the larger bookmakers allow you to make deposits and withdrawals with PayPal, if you go to more specialist esports betting sites like Betspawn, EGB or GGBet, then you won’t be able to use PayPal to add funds to your account.

 In addition to this, some welcome bonuses can only be activated by using a credit or debit card.
 Whilst you can always use PayPal to top up your account balances later, for most sign up offers for new customers, you will need to use a payment brand like MasterCard or Visa.